JulioPDX/JulioPDX.github.io/juliopdx/content/posts/building-a-network-ci-cd-pipeline-part-6.md

 ### Building the Inventory File

 At the moment Suzieq supports a built in yaml format as well as using a standard yaml Ansible inventory.
 For this scenario I kept things simple and used the built in format.
 Please note, there is word from the developers to add more dynamic inventory plugins, using Netbox for example.
 Below is the inventory I created for this deployment, more examples can be found in the Suzieq documentation.
+Please note, there will be examples of old school(`0.15.0`) commands and new formats introduced in version `0.16.0`.
+If you are using a different version, please check out their [documentation](https://suzieq.readthedocs.io/en/latest/).

-`inv.yaml`
+`Version 0.15.0 inv.yaml`

 ```yaml
 - namespace: eos